GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 What you can use Gato GraphQL for, literally depends on your imagination.

+= Are there predefined GraphQL queries for common use cases? =

+Yes.
+The [queries library](https://gatographql.com/library) contains a collection of common use cases, which you can copy/paste and customize to your needs.

+This library is continually growing.

 == Screenshots ==

 1. GraphiQL client to execute queries in the wp-admin